 This project aims to address community food security and health equity in Glassboro, NJ.
 Data from City Health Dashboard and Policy Map show that certain parts of Glassboro do not have physical or financial access to healthy and affordable food.
 Through this project, we hope to increase access to affordable, healthy food for Glassboro residents.
 The project has two phases.

 For Phase 1 (completed), we used the tools and resources provided through this grant to initiate the Glassboro Grows project.
 This included pop-up public workshops and in-home garden programs with 26 households in Glassboro.
 We offered lessons on how to grow healthy and affordable food inside our own homes and apartments.
-The data will help identify low-access and high-poverty areas to recruit participants.
-Our participants won’t make lasting changes to their eating habits just by receiving education.
-If we want them to act on the information and resources we give them, we have to support them in the process.
-We will recruit and train a team of health coaches, who will meet virtually with each household members on a weekly basis to help build their confidence, skills, and motivation to grow, prepare and eat the vegetables from their home gardens.
+We trained a team of health coaches, who met virtually with each household member on a weekly basis to help build their confidence, skills, and motivation to grow, prepare and eat the vegetables from their home gardens.